laro/Cilia/6 .../1 C++ Successor.md

 C++ could be extended by some features:
 - Aliasing of member names (functions and variables) seems necessary for having a CamelCase standard library, that is realized as a shallow but "perfect" wrapper for the C++ standard library (i.e. a translation layer).

-Some parts are impossible – or at least extremely unlikely – to include in a future C++ standard:
+But some parts are impossible – or at least extremely unlikely – to include in a future C++ standard:
 - [Const reference as default type](/basics/functions/#function-parameter-passing-modes) for function parameters
 - [Fixing C++ "wrong defaults"](/more/other-ideas/#circle)
     - Restricting integral promotions and no implicit narrowing conversions, etc.